 In October 2017, Bahrain has announced it is in talks with Russia to purchase the Russian-made S-400 surface-to-air missile system.
 Bahrain has previously purchased the Kornet-EM, an anti-tank guided missile system, and has high hopes that it can finish the process to also purchase the S-400.[v]

-Most recently, in September 2018, the United States announced its plans to withdraw one Patriot system from Bahrain.
+In September 2018, the United States announced its plans to withdraw one Patriot system from Bahrain.
 There are currently no plans to replace the system.